khuara17/Online-Library-Management-System/README.md

 # Online-Library-Management-System
 This is an library management system which specially designed for the librarians to maintain the student and books record.

-Database Configuration
+Database Configuration :-

-Open phpmyadmin
+1. Open phpmyadmin
-Create Database "library".
+2. Create Database:- "library".
-Import database library.sql.
+3. Import database from downloded files:- library.sql.

+After Installation:

-For User
+1. For User

+a.
 Open Your browser & put inside browser “http://localhost/library”.

+b.
 Login Details for user:
                         Username : test@gmail.com
                         Password : Test@123

-For Admin Panel
+2. For Admin Panel

+a.
 Open Your browser put inside browser “http://localhost/library/admin”.

+b.
 Login Details for admin :
                          Username : admin
                          Password : Test@12345